 Students analyze world literature to 1500 from such regions as ancient Greece, Europe, the Middle-East, Asia, Africa, and the Americas.
 Students may repeat this course for credit with a change in content.

-Prerequisite: ENGL 200 or ENGL 201.
+Prerequisite: ENGL 200 or ENGL 200W, or ENGL 201.

 Offered: As needed.